curiousest/curiousest.github.io/_drafts/tabum/0-minimum-viable-purpose.md

 ## Chapter 7.
 The best things in life are NOTFOUND

-*Every belief is part-false.
-Replace it with a couple new beliefs.*
+> *Every belief is part-false.
+> Replace it with a couple new beliefs.*

 This chapter does not exist, I'm afraid.
 It’s not meant to be here or deleted or understood.
 It’s not finished.
 It doesn’t make sense.
-It’s poorly-made and suboptimal.
+It’s poorly-made and suboptimal and it won't help us survive.
 Please skip it and continue to the unworthy conclusion.

 [[2-2-pomegranates]]